 - And on the other hand, the granted access rights are defined as ‘indefinite’, but is it really indefinite?
 Are there no limitations at all to that?
 In relation to the project’s duration?
 What happens long after the project ends?
 How ‘indefinite’ is indeed indefinite’?

 - Can EIC Inventors have access rights to any other EIC project in the EIC portfolio, assuming that the non-profit organization that employs the EIC Inventor does not participate in these projects?

 Tool #3 – Proactive management of dissemination and exploitation by the EIC

 Complementing the two tools listed above, the third tool focuses on a more comprehensive monitoring of dissemination and exploitation of results.
 The activities under this third tool may also be subject to the new access rights provisions, as detailed in the following dedicated section – “New IP provisions – Access rights”.

-Closer monitoring dissemination and exploitation activities
+Closer monitoring of dissemination and exploitation activities

-The provisions outline several conditions, obligations and terms which essentially increase the role of the EIC in monitoring and ensuring a streamlined dissemination and exploitation of project’s results:
+The provisions outline several conditions, obligations and terms which essentially increase the role of the EIC in monitoring and ensuring a streamlined dissemination and exploitation of the project’s results:

 Plan for exploitation and dissemination

 On top of the regular requirements set out in the Model Grant Agreement (MGA), EIC Awardees are also required to report and update the dissemination and exploitation plan on a regular basis and/or within 30 days upon request from the EIC Program Manager, and for up to four years after the end of the action.